Code-Institute-Submissions/Only-Hikers-MS1/README.md

 - Events page where users can book into hikes as spaces will be limited due to health and safety
 - Expand on gallery and implement bootstraps carousel component for a nice slideshow efficiently
 - Introduce a blog page and enable commenting on blogs and gallery to better connect users and open up the site to discussions
+- Set up the Back End script so that the subscription modal and contact form are sent for processing

 ## Technologies Used